If you are new...don't worry we have all been there :)

 Can I bring my child?

 No. We do not have excess staff to supervise children whilst you participate in yoga, and we can not allow them to wait in reception.
-However we do have a special kids and parents yoga class so you can come in together.
+If your child is 12 or over they can attend our non HOT classes.
+Otherwise we recommend seeing your Yoga practice as time for you to reconnect to YOU.

 Will I get dizzy in Hot Yoga?